thoughtspot/thoughtspot.github.io/_admin/loading/create-schema-example.md

 last_updated: tbd
-summary: "Simple examples that illustrate how to use the TQL and the ThoughtSpot Loader."
+summary: "Use the TQL and the ThoughtSpot Loader."
 sidebar: mydoc_sidebar
 permalink: /:collection/:path.html
 ---